AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/edge-systems/configure-edge-system.md

 uid: EditEdgeSystem
 ---

-# Edit edge system configuration
+# Manage edge system configurations

-You can edit edge system configurations within AVEVA™ Data Hub.
-You can create a configuration from scratch, use a default configuration or a configuration template, or import a configuration file.
+You can import an edge system configuration from the field to its corresponding edge system digital twin as a record.
+You can also create a new configuration, using a default configuration or a configuration template.
 Once the configuration is complete, you can export the configuration file for each component or for the edge system to manually apply to the edge system.
 You can use an exported configuration file to configure other edge systems by importing it.
 The maximum size for a configuration file is 16 MB.

 **Note:** Configuration is available for the following edge system types: